jheersink8/modul-1-challenge/README.md

 ![alt text](assets\images\image-final-product.png)

 ## Credits
 The original code was presented by Denver University in the Bootcamp course ID DU-VIRT-FSF-PT-12-2023-U-LOLC-MWTH under Module 1 Challenge.
-All code was modified and submitted by Jordan Heersink.
+All code was modified and submitted by Jordan R. Heersink.

 ## License
 MIT License